 Skateboard wheels have revolutionized and evolved greatly like skateboard decks since the birth of skateboarding.
 One of the best skateboard wheels that were first created were made of steel, unlike clay which is more difficult and unpredictable to ride.
 Now, skaters can carve turns and roll over without sliding and feeling rough road vibrations.

 In the 1970s, urethane skateboard wheels were developed, changing skateboarding from primordial clay and steel wheels to durable urethane wheels, with the ability to rebound and grip.
-So, let’s learn the best features, benefits, and brands of skateboard wheels, and how they affect skateboarding performance.

 At a Glance: Our Top Picks on Skateboard Wheels

 |#3.
 Spitfire Bighead||-48, 50, 51, 52, 53, 54, 57, 59, and 6 millimeters|

 |#5.
 FREEDARE 58mm Skateboard Wheels||-58 millimeters diameter x 45 millimeters width|